Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 The Slave Select (SS) pin (typically on ARDUINO_UNO_D10) is not handled by CMSIS-Driver SPI interface.
 This is driven by the GPIO interface.

-`CMSIS_board_header` contains driver instance number with this define:
+`CMSIS_target_header` contains driver instance number with this define:

 ```c
 #define ARDUINO_UNO_SPI    1     // CMSIS-Driver SPI instance number